Volunteer Management 101, Volunteer Management 201

 Introduction to Proposal Writing, Advanced Proposal Writing

 Debra A. Hass’s consulting practice emphasizes proposal review, program development and management, board engagement, evaluation, research, and writing.
-Deb brings more than 25 years of professional and volunteer experience in the nonprofit and philanthropic sectors to her clients.
+Deb brings over 25 years of professional and volunteer experience to Chicago-based foundations where she provides proposal review and evaluation services, as well as to nonprofit advocacy, service and membership organizations.
+Her consulting practice emphasizes program development and management, evaluation, research, and writing.
 She served as a Senior Policy Associate at the Women Employed Institute and has extensive experience in the areas of education and employment.
 She has also worked as a Program Officer at The Harris Foundation, as an adult education instructor, as coordinator of a homeless literacy program, and as a college fundraising and alumni affairs officer.
 Deb earned a Bachelor’s degree in International Relations and Spanish from Beloit College and a Master’s degree in Public Policy from the University of Chicago.
 She is currently President of the Young Center for Immigrant Children’s Rights, housed at the University of Chicago Law School, and an adjunct instructor at the University of Chicago’s School of Service Administration, teaching Evaluation of Social Welfare Policies and Programs.
 Deb has served on the Board and as Co-chair of Chicago Women in Philanthropy and was a Co-chair of the Poverty Task Force of Donors Forum.

 Introduction to Prospect Research: Finding Grants, Introduction to Prospect Research: Individual Donors